-How to get a journalist to cover your story
+How to write a pitch that gets a journalist to cover your story

 One of the most effective ways for your company to gain publicity is to use journalists as megaphones for your news.
 In this blog post, we’ll go through a few things that you should consider how to pitch to journalists – and cover your story.